Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Feeling good.
 Life is being kind this days.
 I'm gonna try to keep this mood.

-### Day 53: September 27, 2020 (subtitution.c)
+### Day 53: September 27, 2020 (substitution.c)

 **Today's Progress**: Working on the second problem on CS50x homework.
-I'm comming accross with C problems.
+I'm coming across with C problems.
 It is always interesting to debug.

 **Thoughts:** Feeling good.
 A good day, even though I haven't worked out.

+### Day 54: September 28, 2020 (substitution.c :white_check_mark:)

+**Today's Progress**: Facing a lot of problems with C and learning a lot of things modern computer languages give us for granted.
+Segmentation fault, how to negate an statement, initializing an array of variable length with false values, converting an string to uppercase char by char, mapping each char in a fixed length array and printing an array.
+It is being great to learn C. It's given me a whole new view on how computers really work.
+There's no magic.

+**Thoughts:** I felt tired most of the day, but got revitalize at night.
+Life being a night owl.
+Feeling good, though. :)